 olive oil and/or coconut oil (we tend to sauté in olive oil and pan fry with coconut oil)

-1. Break cauliflower into florets and pulse in food processor until it has the consistency of rice.
+1. Pulse cauliflower in food processor until it has the consistency of rice.

 2. Heat approximately one tablespoon of olive oil in a large pan.
 Add cauliflower and stir well to coat with oil.
 Cover pan and turn the heat down to low.
 Sweat for 3-5 minutes.

 3. Uncover the pan and continue to cook the cauliflower, stirring occasionally, for another three minutes, until softened.

 4. In another pan, sauté green onion in olive oil until it just softens.